yash-sharma1/docs-site/docs/keys.md

 Available Commands:
-  mnemonic    Compute the bip39 mnemonic for some input entropy new         Interactive command to derive a new private key, encrypt it, and save to disk add         Create a new key, or import from seed list        List all keys show        Show key info for the given name
+  mnemonic    Compute the bip39 mnemonic for some input entropy add         Create a new key, or import from seed list        List all keys show        Show key info for the given name